makinacorpus/DbToolsBundle/docs/content/getting-started/flavors.md

 With the arrival of its version 2, *DbToolsBundle* opens up to the world of *Laravel*.

+As for *Symfony*, once installed:

+- all commands will be accessible via `artisan` (e.g. `php artisan db-tools:backup`),
+- connection to your database(s) will be autoconfigured thanks to the *Illuminate* database manager,
+- anonymization can be configured through the package configuration file `config/db-tools.php`.

 For now, the documentation does not include any specific example or precision related to *Laravel*.
 However, the configuration of *DbToolsBundle* in *Laravel* is very similar to its configuration in a *Symfony* project which would use YAML